Docs

-Stream continuous order book snapshots starting from a position, providing real-time access to market depth and liquidity data on Hyperliquid.
+Stream continuous order book snapshots starting from a position, providing real-time access to every individual open order across all markets on Hyperliquid.
+Each snapshot contains complete order metadata including order IDs, timestamps, trigger conditions, and child orders.

 Full Code Examples